FasterXML/jackson-databind/README.md

 ## 1 minute tutorial: POJOs to JSON and back

+All data binding starts with a `com.fasterxml.jackson.databind.ObjectMapper` instance, so let's construct one:

+    ObjectMapper mapper = new ObjectMapper(); // create once, reuse

+The default instance is fine for our use -- we will learn later on how to configure mapper instance if necessary.

 The most common usage is to take piece of JSON, and construct a Plain Old Java Object ("POJO") out of it.
-Like so:

-    ObjectMapper mapper = new ObjectMapper(); // create once, reuse MyValue value = mapper.readValue(new File("data.json"), MyValue.class);
+    MyValue value = mapper.readValue(new File("data.json"), MyValue.class);
     // or:
     value = mapper.readValue(new URL("http://some.com/api/entry.json"), MyValue.class);